2024

 HM Prison and Probation Service

-Action taken summary HMPPS states that HMP Nottingham has increased SASH/ACCT awareness training for staff and introduced a 'trigger' database to improve risk information sharing.
-Additionally, ACCT books are now no longe
+Action Taken (AI summary) HMP Nottingham has increased SASH/ACCT awareness training for staff and introduced a 'trigger' database for sharing pertinent risk information.
+ACCT books are no longer removed from the wing during quality checks to ensure contemporaneous entries.

 All Responded